 Champions are likely people you already know.
 We’ve posted some great advice for potential champions, and we also have tips on how to recruit champions to your team.

 Starting a conversation with your champions can be easy and casual.
 Your students are amazing, so take the opportunity to talk them up!
 Share their accomplishments, hopes, and dreams.
 And be sure to mention that a small donation can make a big difference.

 Ready to get started?
-Check out our Teacher Fundraising 101 guide.
+Check out our Fundraising Guide for Teachers.